malthe/ts-postgres/README.md

    const result = client.query({text: ..., transform: camelcase})
    ```

+3. _How do I use LISTEN/NOTIFY?_ Send `LISTEN` as a regular query, then subscribe to notifications
+   using `on(event: 'notification', callback: Callback<Notification>)`.

 ## Benchmarking

 Use the following environment variable to run tests in "benchmark" mode.